tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </p>

   <h3>
-    And Around, And Around, And Around&#8230;
+    And Around, And Around, And Around…
   </h3>

   <p>
     Before we get into the code, we need to change the looping behavior of the spin animation.
 Select the animation by clicking on it above the control tree.
-In the top right corner you should see the &#8220;Common Properties&#8221; pane.
-Set the RepeatBehavior to &#8220;Forever&#8221;.<br />
+In the top right corner you should see the “Common Properties” pane.
+Set the RepeatBehavior to “Forever”.<br />

     <center>
       <a href="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/Spinner18.PNG"><img src="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/thSpinner18.PNG" border=0 /></a>